 Fiber Optic cables, which provide high speed in data transmission, transmit data as light.
 It can be used on connections that require high data transmission.

 It is used for the connection of Modem or Phone devices.

 It is the type of cable used in old network topologies.
 Nowadays it is used in Cable TV broadcasts.

 DCE Serial Cable is used when configuring Cisco Routers with the Serial Interface.
 In this type of cable, the clock rate must be specified.

 9. Serial DTE

-DTE Serial Cable is used for connection of devices such as Router.
-It is not necessary to enter the data rate for this cable type.
-It uses standard speed on T1 / E1 connections.
+DTE Serial Cable is used for connecting devices such as Routers.
+The data rate is not required for this type of cable.
+T1/E1 uses standard speed for connections.

-Octal Cable is a cable with 68 pin connectors on one end and 8 RJ-45 ends on the other end.
-The mission can be used simply to create a terminal or access server.
+Octal Cable is a 68pin connector at one end and 8 RJ-45 terminals at the other end.
+The task can be used to create a terminal or access server.

 11. IoE Custom Cable

-You can watch how to install Cisco Packet Tracer and you can also subscribe to our YouTube channel…
+You can watch the video below to install PT on your Windows computer and also subscribe to our YouTube channel to support us!